sbb-design-systems/lyne-components/src/components/notification/readme.md

 ## Animation

+By default, the `sbb-notification` does not have an open animation.
+Add the `.sbb-animate` class to the element to enable it.

 Add the `sbb-disable-animation` class to disable animation and transition effects for the element and all its children.

 <!-- Auto Generated Below -->